-A summary of the financial position of the Group is disclosed in the Managing Director and Chief Executive Officer's Review.
+A summary of the financial position of the Group is disclosed on pages 5 and 6 of this Financial Report.

-SIGNIFICANT EVENTS DURING THE REPORTING PERIOD

-Resignation and Appointment of Company Secretary
+SIGNIFICANT EVENTS DURING THE REPORTING PERIOD Resignation and Appointment of Company Secretary

 On 5 July 2018, Yanya O'Hara resigned as Company Secretary.
 Andrew Wackett (Chief Financial Officer) and Elizabeth Maynard (General Counsel - Appointed 03/09/2019) were appointed as joint Company Secretaries.